 Many people may know that water testing is essential but don’t know why or when they should do it.

 If you own a private well, you likely know that you are responsible for testing your own water.
-The Department of Health for Washington State recommends that private well owners test their drinking water for coliform bacteria and nitrate every year.
-These contaminants could show up in your drinking water and potentially put your family’s health at risk — even with just one drink.
+The Arizona State Department of Health recommends that private well owners test once a year for coliform bacteria and nitrates, and test every five years for arsenic, fluoride, and uranium.
+These contaminants could show up in your drinking water and potentially risk your family’s health — even with just one drink.

 If a municipality supplies your water, your water supply is tested routinely at the source.
 However, many of these pipes have been in place since the introduction of widespread water treatment, and this aged infrastructure poses its own risk.
 This is why it is recommended to test the water coming through your taps routinely.

 Why is it important to test my water?